multiversx/mx-docs/docs/protocol/delegation-manager.md

 Node operators may also choose to set up a delegation dashboard, although they may use any user interface or none whatsoever.
 As an example, the boilerplate for such a delegation dashboard can be found here: https://github.com/ElrondNetwork/starter-dapp/tree/master/react-delegationdashboard.

-**TODO Workflow overview**

-* node operator requests a new delegation contract from the delegation manager
-  * transfers eGLD for it
-  * but the eGLD is then used as initially delegated funds
-  * node operator is now the owner of the new delegation contract
-* node operator registers their nodes into the new delegation contract
-  * node operator must have the BLS keys of the nodes
-  * the delegation contract becomes the "owner" of the nodes
-  * registered nodes are not yet delegated
-* node operator configures the delegation contract with the following:
-  * service fee as percentage
-  * maximum size of the delegation pool (the delegation contract will refuse funds above this limit)
-  * automatic activation (on/off)
-* third parties invoke the delegation contract to deposit funds into the staking pool, thus becoming **delegators**
-* delegators claim their share of the validator rewards

-TODO describe node statuses (active / inactive, staked / not-staked / unstaked etc)

 A detailed description of the delegation process can be consulted at https://github.com/ElrondNetwork/elrond-specs/blob/main/sc-delegation-specs.md.